 9. Sex & Intimacy

-Here’s one thing that most men will come to realize, the grass isn’t greener, and females are harder to come by.
-If you are planning on meeting someone through a dating app then be prepared to be disappointed.
-You are better to put your energy into meeting someone in the real world, becoming friends and getting to know them rather than trying to fill a void, feeling empty and then leaving in some sort of regret.
+Here’s one thing that most men will come to realise: the grass isn’t greener, and females are harder to come by.
+If you plan on meeting someone through a dating app, be prepared to be disappointed.
+It’s better to put your energy into meeting someone in the real world, becoming friends, and getting to know them, rather than trying to fill a void, feeling empty, and then leaving with some regret.

 10. Get a Backbone